-The CTIC program has been revised to reflect changes to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
+The CTIC program was significantly revised in 2021 to reflect changes to the entry-to-practice requirements and to ensure the programs continue to reflect current and emerging practice.
 The revisions ensure this certificate program continues to provide MRTs an opportunity to enhance their knowledge and to gain recognition for their clinical expertise in CT Imaging.